Course Descriptions

 B3003 INTERNAL MANAGEMENT

 Advertising and Marketing Communications is no longer an industry of “idea development” where brand identity is generated through one-way forms of storytelling; it must now include new forms of consumer engagement which require managed storyBUILDING.
-This presents new challenges in the ways in which managers must be fluent in developing strategies, fostering collaboration, evaluating content, visualizing information, reacting to consumer participation, making persuasive presentations – all while breaking down agency silos that inhibit productivity and collaboration.
+This presents new challenges in the ways in which managers must be fluent in developing strategies, fostering collaboration, evaluating content, visualizing information, reacting to consumer participation, making persuasive presentations—all while breaking down agency silos that inhibit productivity and collaboration.
 Today's agency manager must not just manage a process-driven environment, but be change agents that create a healthy, dynamic, and sustainable culture.

-Specialization Requirements (3 CREDITS EACH):
+Specialization Requirements (3 Credits Each):

-TRACK THREE: MEDIA
+TRACK FOUR: MEDIA

 B3030 DATA ANALYSIS & OPTIMIZATION